-SAVETHESE INSTRUCTIONS: This manual contains important instructions for the SPARQ Q1200 microinverter that should be followed during installation and maintenance of the unit to reduce the risk of electric shock, and to ensure the safe installation and operation of the SPARQ Microinverter.
+SAVETHESE INSTRUCTIONS: This manual contains important instructions for the SPARQ Q2000 microinverter that should be followed during installation and maintenance of the unit to reduce the risk of electric shock, and to ensure the safe installation and operation of the SPARQ Microinverter.
 Failure to properly follow these instructions may result in personal injury, property damage, and/or loss of warranty coverage.

 This manual provides guidelines to installing your system.
-As always, you must respect National Electrical Code, ANSI/NFPA 70, Canadian Electrical Code, and/or the electrical regulations of your local area.
+As always, you must respect the International Electrotechnical Commission (IEC), National Electrical Code (NEC), ANSI/NFPA 70, Canadian Electrical Code, and/or the electrical regulations of your local area.